-Actuarial valuations involve estimates of the value of reported amounts and assumptions about the probability of occurrence of events far into the future.
-Examples include assumptions about future employment, mortality, and the health care cost trend.
-Amounts determined regarding the funded status of the plan and the annual required contributions of the employer are subject to continual revision as actual results are compared with past expectations and new estimates are made about the future.
-The schedule of funding progress, presented as required supplementary information following the notes to the financial statements, presents multi-year trend information that will show whether the actuarial value of plan assets is increasing or decreasing over time, relative to the actuarial liability for benefits.
+Actuarial valuations of an ongoing plan involve estimates of the value of reported amounts and assumptions about the probability of occurrence of events far into the future.
+Examples include assumptions about future employment, service retirement, disability, mortality, and the health care cost trend.
+Amounts determined regarding the OPEB liability are subject to continual revision, as actual results are compared with past expectations and new estimates are made about the future.
+The Schedule of Changes in Total OPEB Liability and Related Ratios, presented as required supplementary information following the notes to the financial statements, presents the results of OPEB valuations as of June 30, 2018, and looking forward, the schedule will eventually provide multi-year trend information about the actuarial values of OPEB liability.